Is the United States headed for a recession?

 This can be a great way to make yourself stand out from other nannies who are applying for the same position.

-Some of the training certifications that I most frequently hear parents asking for include: newborn care specialists, gentle parenting, positive discipline, and the montessori approach.
+Some of the training certifications that we most frequently hear parents asking for include: newborn care specialists, gentle parenting, positive discipline, and the montessori approach.

 In an economy where many nannies are vying for a few positions, this will certainly make your application stand out and give you the edge for the position that you most want.